Best wireless headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless headphones you can buy in 2020.

-In some ways, the Grado GW100 headphones are as paradoxical as tech can get.
-They’re wireless, meaning their purpose is granting untethered portability so you can listen to music out and about free from wires.
-But their open-back design leaks sound both in and out, making them not only less than ideal in out-and-about environments, but also pretty unsociable in crowds.
+Grado's GW100 headphones are something of a contradiction.
+They’re wireless, meaning their purpose is granting untethered portability so you can listen to music out and about, free of wires.
+But their open-back design leaks sound both in and out, making them less than ideal in noisy environments, and pretty unsociable in crowded train carriages.

 Read the full review: Grado GW100